tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Gauntlets of Maiming

+_Recharge 16+:_ These nasty, spiked gauntlets are invariably caked with blood and gore, no matter how much you scrub them.
+When you inflict a critical hit that does not kill your opponent, you may describe how your attack is especially painful, and may involve chopping off limbs or skewering organs.
+The GM might even let this hamper or daze your enemy, or give a penalty to a particular special attack (“_how’s that manticore going to make a tail spikes attack now that I’ve cut off his tail!_”)

+**Quirk:** Squeamish and gentle outside of combat.

+---

 #### Gloves of Mind Rot

 _Recharge 6+:_ When you hit one or more foes with an arcane spell attack, deal +1d10 psychic damage to one target of the attack (champion: +2d10; epic: +5d10).